jamestomasino/labs.tomasino.org/content/post/interfaces.md

 ---
 url: "/interfaces"
 date: 2011-03-03T00:00:00Z
 excerpt: An overview of Interfaces for developers unfamiliar with the concept using Flash AS3 as an example.
-tags: as3 code-style collaboration interface
+tags:
+  - as3
+  - code style
+  - collaboration
+  - interface
 title: Interfaces
 ---